-1. Curriculum aims
+3. Curriculum Aims

-Our pupil's' needs and backgrounds and our values for learning underpin all areas of our curriculum: 'Learning for life'

-At Fawbert & Barnard's we want all of our pupils to enjoy school - whilst also becoming resilient, ambitious, independent learners who are prepared for a changing, global society.

-We offer a designed range of experiences and provision which support a full spectrum of academic, physical, spiritual, moral, social and cultural activities that enrich pupils' lives and provide them with the confidence, skills and knowledge to progress to the next stage of their education.

-We believe that our pupils should experience a rich curriculum which balances academic and personal development.
+Our pupils' needs and backgrounds and our core values for learning underpin all areas of our 'Learning for life' curriculum.
+At Fawbert and Barnard's, we want all of our pupils to enjoy school as they become resilient, ambitious, independent learners who are prepared for a changing, global society.
+Our carefully designed curriculum offers a range of experiences and provisions that enrich pupils' lives and build their confidence, skills and knowledge to progress to the next stage of their education.
+We strongly believe that our pupils should experience a rich curriculum which balances academic and personal development.
 We recognise the importance of all National Curriculum subjects.
 Physical and mental wellbeing are valued and prioritised through our consideration of curriculum design.
-We teach all subjects in the National Curriculum, as well as following the agreed local syllabus for Religious Education, along with a well-planned and structured program of personal development.
-Our aim is for our pupils to thrive and achieve well developing high ambitions and the knowledge and cultural capital to succeed in life.
+All subjects in the National Curriculum are taught alongside the agreed local syllabus for Religious Education and a well-planned and structured programme of personal development.

-We plan our curriculum for security and depth of learning.
-To do this, we ensure that pupils don't just cover the curriculum but return to the key concepts, knowledge and skills over and over - each time gaining a deeper and more secure understanding, so that application of ideas and knowledge across different subjects is possible.
+Our aim is for our pupils to thrive and achieve their striving ambitions and gain the knowledge and cultural capital to succeed in life.
+We plan our curriculum for secure depth of learning.
+To do this, we ensure that pupils don't just cover the curriculum but return to the key concepts, knowledge and skills over and over - each time gaining a deeper and more secure understanding to master their skills.

-We promote the learning and development of our youngest children and ensure they are ready for Key Stage 1.

-We promote positive attitudes towards learning, ensuring equal access to learning for all pupils, with high expectations for every pupil and appropriate levels of challenge and support.
+We promote a love of learning amongst all of our children and hook our youngest children into the wonders of learning as they begin their lifelong journey of learning.
+This begins with positive attitudes towards learning, ensuring equal access to learning for all pupils, with high expectations for every pupil and that appropriate levels of challenge and support are catered for.

-At Fawbert & Barnard's Primary, we use the Ofsted inspection framework as a helpful starting point for making curriculum decisions.
-The framework enables us to plan our curriculum work around three key ways of thinking: Intent, Implementation and Impact.
+At Fawbert and Barnard's, we use the Ofsted Inspection Framework as a helpful starting point for making curriculum decisions.
+The framework enables us to plan our curriculum work around three key ways of thinking: Intent; Implementation; and Impact.